-Increases in concentration are a salient feature of industry dynamics during the past 30 years.
-This trend is particularly notable in the U.S. retail sector, where large national firms have replaced small local firms.
-Existing work focuses on national trends.
-Yet, less is known about the dynamics of concentration in local markets, and the relationship between local and national trends.
-We address this issue by providing a novel decomposition of the national Herfindahl-Hirschman Index into a local and a cross-market component.
-We measure concentration using new data on product-level revenue for all U.S. retail stores.
-Despite concentration increasing in 83 percent of markets between 1997 and 2007, the cross-market component explains 98 percent of the rise in national concentration, reflecting the expansion of multi-market firms.
+Increases in concentration have been a salient feature of industry dynamics during the past 30 years.
+This trend is particularly notable in the U.S. retail sector, where large national firms have displaced small local firms.
+Existing work focuses on national trends, yet less is known about the dynamics of concentration in local markets and the relationship between local and national trends.
+We address these issues by providing a novel decomposition of the national Herfindahl-Hirschman Index into a local and a cross-market component.
+We measure concentration using new data on product-level revenue for all U.S. retail stores and find that despite local concentration increasing by 34 percent between 1992 and 2012, the cross-market component explains 99 percent of the rise in national concentration, reflecting the expansion of multi-market firms.
 We estimate an oligopoly model of retail competition and find that the increase in markups implied by rising local concentration had a modest effect on retail prices.